scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Usage
 1. System patches
-	* See `patches` file for pseudo-patches to get an idea of what I'm running
+	* See `patches` directory.
+The patches:
-		* Patch telephony framework to be able to load the RIL class from another package
+		* Change the telephony framework to be able to load the RIL class from a system app package, specified by system property (set in `start` script)
-	* system/core/rootdir/init.rc - add dbus and ofono services
+		* Add dbus and ofono services in the init.rc (ofono is disabled until manually started)
-	* install dbus conf file in /system/etc/dbus.conf
+		* Add a dbus conf file in /system/etc
-	* sepolicy updates for dbus and radio interop
+		* Update selinux policies for dbus and radio interop
 1. Build from CM12.1 checkout with [this manifest](https://github.com/scintill/android/commit/424776d7635ddfae3591516e032cc5820f1dfc1a)
 	* `mmm ~/ril_ofono`
 	* (Might depend on the rest of android or at least RIL having been built before.)